 Wet Market vs. Night Market

-No visit to Taipei is complete without a trip to the night market (my local one is Tonghua Night Market), but for little ones, I think seeing the traditional wet market in the daytime is a worthwhile experience too.
-Taiwan is well-known for seasonal fruits and vegetables and it’s cool for kids to see produce sold outside of the supermarket.
+No visit to Taipei is complete without a trip to the night market (my local one is Tonghua Night Market), but for little ones, seeing the traditional wet market in the daytime is worthwhile too.
+Taiwan is known for seasonal fruits and vegetables and the wet markets are a chance for kids to see produce sold outside of the typical supermarket environment.
 Traditional wet markets typically run from 8am until 12pm, with Monday being a rest day.

 TAIPEI 101 Observatory

-The TAIPEI 101 Observatory on the 89th floor is a fantastic time for kids.
+Of course, kids fall in love with the TAIPEI 101 Observatory on the 89th floor.
 There’s a crazy fast ride in an elevator where their ears pop, then a sky-high view to marvel at.
 Kids under 115cm are free.
 Adults are 600NT.